forseti-security/real-time-enforcer/README.md

   --role=roles/pubsub.subscriber \
   --project=$project_id

+# By default, logs will be printed to stdout.
+If you'd like to send them to stackdriver make sure to add the following permission
+# You'll also need to pass the `STACKDRIVER_LOGGING` environment variable to the docker image
+gcloud projects add-iam-policy-binding $project_id \
+  --role=roles/logging.logWriter \
+  --member=serviceAccount:micromanager@$project_id.iam.gserviceaccount.com

 # Add policy required for enforcement
 ### I'm omitting this for security reasons.
 I recommend deciding what policies
 ### you wish to enforce, and research what permissions are need to enforce them